Skip to main content

 • Wake under a second.
 Reviewers don’t notice they’re hitting a slept VM.

-• Idle auto-sleep is built in (idle_sleep_after_seconds, default 300s).
+• Idle auto-sleep is built in (autosleep, default "5m").
 If your wake-on-traffic proxy forgets to put the VM back to sleep, the platform does it for you after five idle minutes.

 Notes